kenahoo/RHadoop-Wiki/rmr-v1.2-Preview.md

 * They are potentially more space efficient than text based formats
 * They allow more direct support for R's own serialization format (see next section)

-We need to underline that while this development should enable running mapreduce jobs on HBase or Mahout data, it doesn't provide this capabilities straight out of the box.
+We need to underline that while this development should enable running mapreduce jobs on HBase or Mahout data, it doesn't provide these capabilities straight out of the box.
 Work is under way to support HBase but it won't be part of 1.2.
-The two binary formats provided out of the box are "native" (see next section) and "sequence.typedbytes", a sequence file, the most common hadoop file format, where both key and value are of type `TypedBytes`, a Java type with included, largely language-independent serialization format.
+The two binary formats provided out of the box are "native" (see next section) and "sequence.typedbytes", a sequence file, the most common hadoop file format, where both key and value are of type `TypedBytes`, a Java type with an associated, largely language-independent serialization format.
 This format can be read and written by a Java program using the Hadoop libraries or a Python program using the [Dumbo](https://github.com/klbostee/dumbo) libraries.

 Let's look at some of the details of the I/O subsystem API.
 We tried to encapsulate the specification of how I/O should be performed so as to keep the API simple for the common cases and provide a good set of predefined combinations.
 Gone are the several options to `mapreduce` that controlled I/O formats.
 There are only two arguments, `input.format` and